thanos-io/thanos/docs/components/receive.md

                                  the hashring configuration.
       --receive.hashrings-algorithm=hashmod
                                  The algorithm used when distributing series in the hashrings.
-Must be one of hashmod, ketama --receive.hashrings-file=<path>
+Must be one of hashmod, ketama.
+                                 Will be overwritten by the tenant-specific
+                                 algorithm in the hashring config.
+      --receive.hashrings-file=<path>
                                  Path to file that contains the hashring configuration.
 A watcher is initialized